All rights reserved for original written material on this website.

 President Barack Obama (D, 2009) - arranged by John Williams

-Also, the arrangements of the Shaker song and a chapter about a new English song, "Lord of the Dance" by Sydney Carter.
+Also, audio arrangements of the Shaker song and a chapter about the British song, "Lord of the Dance" by Sydney Carter.

-There is a section with personal comments about what the song has meant to people.
+There is a section with personal comments about what this song has meant to different people.

 "Simple Gifts": Great American Folk Song